MykelSIlver/meshchat64/README.md

 into a ring buffer.
 See [`docs/meshchat_protocol_v1.md`](docs/meshchat_protocol_v1.md) for the wire protocol.

+See [docs/MEMORY_MAP.md](docs/MEMORY_MAP.md) for the full memory layout, the signed-comb and Karatsuba internals.

 ## Verification

 Every cryptographic primitive was built standalone and checked **byte-exact**